davidjgoss/davidjgoss.co/blog/better-pull-requests.md

 Away from the actual code, there are a few things you can do to make sure your pull request is approachable.

 Don't leave the description blank.
-Use it to clearly outline:
+Use it to clearly outline[^prtemplate]:

+[^prtemplate]: If you don't have a template for PRs, you might consider trying one - but keep it simple and don't overenforce it.

 - The reason for the changes
 - What they consist of at a high level